 There are some people who truly enjoy working out, but for others, finding the motivation to exercise day in and day out can be a little tough.
 You don’t have to love exercising—but that doesn’t mean that your body doesn’t need it any less.
-Research shows that only 18 percent of Americans are getting the recommended amount of 150 minutes of aerobic exercise each week, and strength training is often a forgotten part of some workouts.
+Research shows that while nearly 50 percent of Americans are getting the recommended amount of 150 minutes of aerobic exercise each week, strength training is often a forgotten part of some workouts.
 Even when you know all of the heart-strengthening, endorphin-boosting, mood-elevating and other benefits of exercise, the fact is that motivation may wax and wane over time.
 If the feeling you get when breaking a sweat isn’t enough to get you moving on a regular basis, try these stick-with-it tips to keep your inner drive from fizzling.

 Think of what you’ll get from your workout.

 You know lifting those weights is good for you—but you just plain don’t want to do it.
 And that’s OK.
 Instead of focusing on the task at hand, look ahead to what completing that task will help you do.
 “I’ll admit it.
 I don’t love strength training.
 But when it’s time to do it, I think about the ease of movement that comes as a result,” says Mike Siemens, M.S., clinical director of exercise physiology and director of aquatic therapy at Canyon Ranch in Tucson.
 “The muscle strength helps make it easier to keep up with my energetic kids, among many other things.”

 Work out with a friend, family member or loved one...